Actual Wage Determination

 Only a U.S. consulate or embassy abroad can grant or renew a visa, with a few limited exceptions.

 Note: Due to increased security measures at U.S. consulates, it is not unusual for a foreign national to remain outside the U.S. for several months waiting for security checks at a U.S. consulate.
-Should this occur, Departments should contact IE as soon as possible to determine the best method of keeping the employee in status.
-If the employee is terminated during the wait, most likely another H-1B will have to be filed and approved to bring the employee back to the U.S. If the employee is in E-3 status he/she can re-apply for new E-3 status at a U.S. consulate or embassy abroad.
+Should this occur, departments or units should contact IE as soon as possible to determine the best method of keeping the employee in status.
+If the employee is terminated during the wait, most likely another H-1B will have to be filed and approved to bring the employee back to the U.S. If the employee is in E-3 status, that employee can re-apply for new E-3 status at a U.S. consulate or embassy abroad.

-Note: The transferee should not quit his/her position with the other U.S. sponsor until after IE has filed the NC State petition.
+Note: The employee should not quit the position with the other U.S. sponsor until after IE has filed the NC State petition.
 Recent pay stubs from the original U.S. sponsor must be submitted with the NC State petition.

-This is an expedited method of obtaining H-1B status, from USCIS.
-The fee is $1,440 in addition to the regular processing fee(s), and will expedite the process from two to five months for regular processing to adjudication of the petition within 15 calendar days.
-Premium processing is currently not available for E-3 status.
+This is an expedited method of obtaining H-1B or E-3 status from USCIS.
+The fee is $2,500 in addition to the regular processing fee(s), and will expedite the process from 3-10 months for regular processing to adjudication of the petition within 15 calendar days.
+Anyone can pay this optional fee.

 Request for Evidence (RFE)

 USCIS may send IE a request for further information to adjudicate an H-1B or E-3 petition that we have filed.
-If the H-1B is filed via Premium Processing, the RFE may take up to two or three weeks for adjudication.
-If the H-1B or E-3 petition is filed via regular processing, the RFE can delay the case another one to two months.
+If the H-1B or E-3 petition is filed via Premium Processing, the RFE may take up to 60 days for adjudication.
+If the H-1B or E-3 petition is filed via regular processing, the RFE can delay the case for several additional months.

 USCIS Regular Processing